Billex87/midterm-MVPoutine/README.md

 - NPM 5.x or above
 - PG 6.x
 =======
-# midterm-resource-wall
+# midterm-food
-Midterm With @idil and @sam_anderson Displaying our amazing new dev skills Change.
+Midterm With @billex87, @idiljei and @samjanderson Displaying our amazing new dev skills Change.

 I am taking over this read me.